VUDATHAVIKRANTH/FastAPI_Tutorial/README.md

 # FastAPI_Tutorial
 All about FastAPI

-1.Introduction

-it starts with importing FastAPI and intializing the FastAPI class
+To start working with FastAPI start create a virtual environment and install FastAPI init.

 for running the FastAPI we need uvicorn

-commmond use: uvicorn main:app --reload
+commmond: uvicorn main:app --reload